kaBeech/advent-of-code-solutions/Day1/retrospective.md

 I started out making a module for each function and linking them up, but this proved more complicated than it was seeminlgly worth.
 We can always refactor later.
-A goal for this project is to stay in the flow and solve the puzzles quickly
+A goal for this project is to stay in the flow and solve the puzzles directly

 ### Just use Deno!